liz3/tokio/README.md

 On windows **At The moment** you will have to download the extracted root certificate from firefox in order to establish connections.
 [Download here](https://curl.haxx.se/docs/caextract.html)

-After buildung to run, you can use the `npm start` script.
+After building, in order to run you can use the `npm start` script.

 ## macOS & GNU/Linux